otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 }
 ```

-`region` in the declaration is neither a `var` nor `val` - it is a constructor argument, whose value is passed to the `region` property of the superclass.
+`region` is neither a `var` nor `val`, rather a constructor argument, whose value is passed to the `region` property of the superclass.

 ```kotlin
 class BengalTiger(region: String) : Tiger(region = region, sound = "roooaaar")